 The kingdom of Israel (also known as Ephraim) had entered an alliance with Syria, and they together planned to attack Jerusalem, and replace Ahaz with a new king (the son of Tabael).
 When Ahaz learned of the plan, “his heart was moved, and the heart of his people, as the trees of the wood are moved with the wind.”

 But when Isaiah went to meet him, he had a simple message from God: Don’t be afraid of those two countries.
 Don’t panic.
 The armies of those kings may look formidable, but they are “smoking firebrands,” or burnt-out torches.
 (See Isaiah 7:4, footnote a.)
 Regarding their plan, the Lord promised, “It shall not stand, neither shall it come to pass.”

 Very often, things that seem daunting or intimidating at first aren’t as bad as they seem when we have all the facts.
 Just as Ahaz was unduly frightened by the imminent attack from his neighbors, so we can become paralyzed by a potential danger which may be much less serious than we fear.

 When that happens, we would do well to follow Isaiah’s advice: “Take heed, and be quiet; fear not, neither be faint-hearted.”
 Calming our fears can enable us to gather information, avoid overreacting, and make rational choices.
 If we allow our hearts to be moved “like the trees of the wood,” we are likely to make poor decisions, and potentially make a bad situation much worse.

 Today, I will avoid overreacting to negative news.
-When I encounter unsettling information, I will calm my fears, quiet my thoughts, separate fact from opinion, learn as much as I can about the situation, and then act on the facts themselves rather than on the anxiety and speculation that may accompany it.
+When I encounter unsettling information, I will calm my fears, quiet my thoughts, separate fact from opinion, learn as much as I can about the situation, and then act on the facts themselves rather than on the anxiety and speculation that may accompany them.